 Salvador has the highest proportion of Afro-Brazilian residents of any major Brazilian city — roughly 80% of its 2.9 million people identify as Black or mixed race.
 The Bahian cuisine — moqueca, acarajé, vatapá, caruru — is among the most direct culinary descendants of West African cooking traditions in the entire diaspora.

-"Bahia is not just African in heritage — it is African in the present tense.
+Bahia is African in the present tense.
 The terreiros are active.
 The language is spoken.
 The food is cooked from the same methods.
 It did not survive.
-It continued."
+It continued.

 Throughout the period of Brazilian slavery, African captives escaped and formed independent communities called quilombos.
 The most famous was Quilombo dos Palmares — a confederation of free African settlements in what is now Alagoas state, which at its height in the 17th century had a population of up to 20,000 people.
 Its leader, Zumbi dos Palmares, is one of the most significant figures in African diaspora history — a freedom fighter who resisted Portuguese colonial forces for decades.
 Zumbi was killed in 1695.
 His death on 20 November is now a national holiday in Brazil: Dia da Consciência Negra (Black Consciousness Day).